 Coon Memorial Home is in Dalhart, Texas.
 The city has 10,741 people.
 It looks like this is a very good facility.
 We awarded this it an overall grade of B+, which is very favorable grade.
-This facility truly has plenty working in its favor.
-This facility's strong profile was highlighted by its inspection rating, which is addressed in the next section.
+We were so impressed with this nursing home that we ranked it in the top third of all nursing homes in the United States.
+The best part of this facility's report card was is its long-term care rating.
+We discuss long-term care in the next section.

 Coon Memorial Home

 - Accepts Medicaid 1

 - Government - Hospital district